 To address these challenges, the Out and About - On Tracks Strategy was developed.

-The original strategy was adopted in 2016 and is now due for being reviewed.
+The original strategy was adopted in 2016 and has now been reviewed.

-While a number of the recommendations from the previous strategy are reflected in the 2021 – 2031 Long Term Plan, there is now the opportunity to align it closer with the Council’s Parks and Reserves Activity Management Plan processes.
+While a number of the recommendations from the previous strategy are reflected in the 2021 – 2031 Long Term Plan, the updated strategy aligns it closer with the Council’s Parks and Reserves Activity Management Plan processes.